Yinson taps UAE player for FPSO upgrade work

 The latest update on the developments related to this FPSO project indicates that it is anticipated to be fully operational by 2024 and support Yinson’s goal of producing up to 50,000 barrels of oil per day from the field.
 According to Drydocks World, FPSO vessels are vital to offshore oil operations, receiving crude oil and other liquids from subsea reservoirs and separating it into natural gas and oil with processing facilities onboard.

 David Hamilton, Project Manager, Yinson Production, commented: “The competitive bidding process for this project was rigorous.
 Selecting Drydocks World outlines the importance of finding a partner with capabilities in upgrading and enhancing FPSO vessels.
 We look forward to delivering the Atlanta FPSO to Enauta in 2023 and reaffirming our commitment to making energy stable and affordable across the world.”

 Furthermore, the technical scope of work for this project at the Drydocks World-Dubai shipyard includes production engineering, procurement of bulk material, construction as well as support for onshore commissioning.
 In addition, the redeployment scope of this project covers steel renewal, piping refurbishment, tank coating, and refurbishment of equipment, along with the upgrade of this FPSO.

-Drydocks World explained that this FPSO project will entail life extension and installation of new equipment in order to utilize 100 per cent of produced gas and minimise greenhouse gas emissions.
+Drydocks World explains that this FPSO project will entail life extension and installation of new equipment in order to utilize 100 per cent of produced gas and minimise greenhouse gas emissions.